OWASP/www-policy/operational/leader.md

 ### Leadership
 Leaders serve as the main point of contact for Chapters, Projects, and group and are responsible for ensuring the group complies with OWASP policies while fulfilling its mission and obligations.
 Leaders shall:

-- Publicly list their owasp.org contact information on the OWASP website
+- Publicly list their owasp.org contact information on the OWASP website.
-- Consistently maintain OWASP website information in a timely manner
+- Consistently maintain OWASP website information.
 - Be responsive to all requests generally within 5-7 business days.
-- Serve for a minimum term of 24 months.
+- Commit to serve for a minimum term of 24 months.
-- Administer fair and open elections once every 24 months for Leadership roles in their group
+- Administer fair and open elections as often as once every 24 months for Leadership roles in their group.
-- Encourage consensus in decision-making and when not possible administer voting amoung OWASP Members
+- Encourage consensus in decision-making and when not possible administer voting among OWASP Members.

 ### Consensus Driven
 The Foundation strives to operate in a consensus-driven decision making environment.
 Groups are encouraged to negotiate a common ground with regard to decisions and policy.
 However, at times it may be necessary to vote on decisions.
 Only OWASP Members have voting rights and all matters will be decided on a simple majority.
 Due process is expected and stakeholders should be given sufficient notice of upcoming decisions which might require a formal vote.